esphome/esphome-docs/components/binary_sensor/esp32_touch.rst

         pin: GPIO27
         threshold: 1000

-Then upload the program and open the logs, you will see values like these.
-Try touching the pins and you will (hopefully) see the value decreasing a bit.
-Play around with different amounts of force you put on the touch pad until you find a good value that can differentiate between touch/non-touch events.
+Upload the program/configuration and watch the device's logs; you'll see values being logged by the hub component.
+Touching the sensor's pins/pads should result in a (significant) change in the values being logged.
+Experiment with different amounts of force applied to the touch pad; a pattern should emerge, revealing a value that falls between "touched" and "not touched" which the binary sensor will then use to differentiate between the two states.

 .. figure:: images/esp32_touch-finding_thresholds.png
     :align: center

+Once you've determined an appropriate value, update the threshold parameter in your configuration and test the updated configuration.
+You may need to repeat this process a few times to fine-tune the behavior and get it just right.

-Finally, put your threshold parameter in the configuration.
-Do not forget to disable the ``setup_mode`` option again by setting it to ``false``.
-Otherwise you will end up spamming the logs and slowing the device down.
+Finally, don't forget to disable the ``setup_mode`` option by setting it back to ``false``; leaving it enabled will reduce the ESP's overall performance.

 See Also
 --------